Ph.D.: University of Michigan, Ann Arbor

 Research and Teaching Interests:

-- Cheng, P.W., Sandhofer, C.M., Liljeholm, M. (in press).
+- Cheng, P.W., Sandhofer, C.M., Liljeholm, M. (2022).
 Analytic causal knowledge for constructing useable empirical causal knowledge: Two experiments on preschoolers.
-Cognitive Science.
+Cognitive Science, 46.

-- Ichien, N. & Cheng, P.W. (in press).Revisiting Hume in the 21st century: The possibility of generalizable causal beliefs given inherently unobservable causal relations.
+- Ichien, N. & Cheng, P.W.
+(2022).Revisiting Hume in the 21st century: The possibility of generalizable causal beliefs given inherently unobservable causal relations.
 In A. Wiegmann & P. Willemsen (Eds.), Advances in Experimental Philosophy of Causation.
 London, UK: Bloomsbury Press.

 - Cheng, P.W. & Lu, H. (2017).
 Causal Invariance as an Essential Constraint for Creating a Causal Representation of the World: Generalizing the Invariance of Causal Power.
 In M.R.
 Waldmann (Ed).
 The Oxford Handbook of Causal Reasoning (pp. 65-84).
 Oxford, England: Oxford University Press.